Reasons to choose Wilson Browne

-People searching for terms related to medical negligence/clinical negligence are down to approximately half their previous volume, and the number of people seeking help has reduced probably because of the high esteem in which the NHS is held and also because fewer people have had treatment (we are all ware of the NHS backlog).
+People searching for terms related to medical negligence/clinical negligence dropped to approximately half their previous volume, and the number of people seeking help was reduced probably because of the high esteem in which the NHS is held and also because fewer people have had treatment (we are all ware of the NHS backlog).

-You will see in the news, cases where people have passed away or have not been able to get adequate treatment for their conditions due to the pandemic, and it should be noted that every individual case is different.
+You would have seen in the news, cases where people passed away or were not been able to get adequate treatment for their conditions due to the pandemic, and it should be noted that every individual case is different.

-Everyone has a right to receive adequate medical treatment and as medical negligence lawyers, it is our role to ensure we achieve the truth for our clients who have suffered loss, due to the negligence that occurred by a medical professional – despite the unprecedented situation we find ourselves in.
+Everyone has a right to receive adequate medical treatment, and as medical negligence lawyers, it is our role to ensure we achieve the truth for our clients who have suffered loss, due to the negligence that occurred by a medical professional – despite the unprecedented situation we found ourselves in.